Yahaya12/Wiki_bot/README.md

 # Wiki_bot

-This is a very simple python bot that reads you article summeries from wikipedia using an API wrapper, i made this out of boredom but feel free to fork it (tbh i'd really appreciate it if you do), i'm gonna reference the resources i used because they're super awesome and very well documented
+This is a very simple python bot that reads you article summeries from wikipedia using an API wrapper, i'm gonna reference the resources i used because they're super awesome and very well documented

 # Current features
 Reads out summeries of wikipedia articles as provided by the user